Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 :bar_chart: Take a moment to run a comprehension check poll and address any questions before moving on.

-Explain that in the next activity, students will get to use the `find` command to locate a secret Candy Corp recipe buried within a file system.
+Explain that in the next activity, students will get to use the `find` command to locate a secret Wonka recipe buried within a file system.

 ### 08. Student Do: Finding Your Way (0:18)

 Explain the following scenario to students:

-- You will continue to play the role of a security analyst at Candy Corp.
+- You will continue to play the role of a security analyst at Wonka Corp.

-- Your manager has identified why PeanutButtery.net was targeted: Henry had hidden a secret recipe for a revolutionary Candy Corp treat within the file system, and Sugar Corp was trying to find it.
+- Your manager has identified why PeanutButtery.net was targeted: Henry had hidden a secret recipe for a revolutionary Wonka candy within the file system, and Slugworth was trying to find it.

-- Your manager at Candy Corp needs you to search through the files and file directories of the PeanutButtery.net server to find the hidden recipes in its file system.
+- Your manager at Wonka needs you to search through the files and file directories of the PeanutButtery.net server to find the hidden recipes in its file system.

 - You must scan the directories of the site PeanutButtery.net to uncover the secret recipes hidden by Henry.